pedromsantos/cs-kata/9_MarsRover/README.md

 MMMM
 ```

-Given a grid with an obstacle at (0, 3), input MMMM gives output O:0:2:N
+Given a grid with an obstacles at (0, 3) and (2, 2), input MMMM gives output O:0:2:N

 ## Third run

-Refactor the code you produced in the first run using design patterns, namely Command, State and Strategy.
+Refactor the code you produced in the first run using design patterns, namely Command, State and Factory.

 Additional reading after completing the exercise <https://www.codurance.com/publications/2019/01/22/mars-rover-kata-refactoring-to-patterns>